Roman consul: Civil sphere

 For the most part, power was divided between civil and military spheres.
 As long as the consuls were in the pomerium (the city of Rome), they were at the head of government, and all the other magistrates, with the exception of the tribune of the plebs, were subordinate to them, but retained independence of office.
-The internal machinery of the Republic was under the consuls’ supervision.
+The internal machinery of the Republic was under the consuls' supervision.
 In order to allow the consuls greater authority in executing laws, the consuls had the right of summons and arrest, which was limited only by the right of appeal from their judgement.
 This power of punishment even extended to inferior magistrates.

 As part of their executive functions, the consuls were responsible for carrying into effect the decrees of the Senate and the laws of the assemblies.
 Sometimes, in great emergencies, they might act on their own authority and responsibility.
 The consuls also served as the chief diplomats of the Roman state.
 Before any foreign ambassadors reached the Senate, they met with the consuls.
 The consul would introduce ambassadors to the Senate, and they alone negotiated between the Senate and foreign states.

 The consuls could convene the Senate, and presided over its meetings.
-Each consul served as president of the Senate for a month.
+The consuls served as president of the Senate, one at a time, alternating every month.
 They could also summon any of the three Roman assemblies (Curiate, Centuriate, and Tribal) and presided over them.
 Thus, the consuls conducted the elections and put legislative measures to the vote.
 When neither consul was within the city, their civic duties were assumed by the praetor urbanus.

 Each consul was accompanied in every public appearance by twelve lictors, who displayed the magnificence of the office and served as his bodyguards.
 Each lictor held a fasces, a bundle of rods that contained an axe.
-The rods symbolized the power of scourging, and the axe the power of capital punishment.
+The fasces symbolized the military power, or imperium.
 When inside the pomerium, the lictors removed the axes from the fasces to show that a citizen could not be executed without a trial.
 Upon entering the comitia centuriata, the lictors would lower the fasces to show that the powers of the consuls derive from the people.